MicrosoftDocs/well-architected/well-architected/oracle-iaas/choose-compute-storage.md

 If you need to use multiple disks for one or more logical volumes in your disk setup, regardless of the disk technology (Oracle ASM, LVM, or other), make sure that you balance the load across disks for maximum performance.

 You can use Premium SSD v2 managed disks wherever they're available.
-Check availability in accordance with the region and review [disk configurations](/azure/virtual-machines/workloads/oracle/oracle-design#disk-types-and-configurations) before deployment.
+Check availability in accordance with the region, and review [disk configurations](/azure/virtual-machines/workloads/oracle/oracle-design#disk-types-and-configurations) before deployment.

 The default configured disk size in ASM is decisive if you use Oracle ASM and Managed Disks.
 This means if you configure ASM for a maximum size of 4096 GB, ASM can only process this amount.
 So even if you provision higher disks, ASM doesn't recognize the space.
 Plan for disk size accordingly and decide whether to provision a certain number of 4095-GB disks.
 For more information, see [ASM configuration](https://docs.oracle.com/en/database/oracle/oracle-database/19/ostmg/create-diskgroups.html#GUID-7FB8914B-0995-4DA0-8F37-15B8EEAEEE4D).